-Theme Programmes Description / Types of Activity Amendments Community improve the Investment in community buildings to bring them back to community use, or to improve their accessibility and use by local communities.
+Theme Programmes Description / Types of Activity Amendments Neighbourhood and Community Regeneration Programme Community Facilities Programme Investment in community buildings to bring them back to community use, or to improve their accessibility and use by local communities.
 Support for community buildings and facilities to support people through the cost-of-living crisis.
-Continuation and the provision of additional funding Green Spaces and Places Greening urban and local areas and providing a team to support local maintenance of urban greening projects.
+Continuation and the provision of additional funding riogrammo Green Spaces and Places Greening urban and local areas and providing a team to support local maintenance of urban greening projects.
 Consideration through the open call.
 15 Minute City Investment in active travel facilities such as cycling hubs.
 Subsidising public transport use for hard-to-reach communities (also includes city-centre) Provision within the open call there may be small space active travel projects.
 Elements supported through the Neighbourhood Regeneration Scheme.
 Neighbourhood Renewal and Enhancement Programme Capital support to enable improvements to areas such as underpasses and bridges and other gateway areas that can act as ASB hotspots.
-Continuation and the provision of additional funding Community Capacity Building Programme Community Safety Multi-agency problem solving group This programme of work will coordinate a multi-agency/partnership approach to tackling complex local issues, such as crime, anti-social behaviour and exploitation.
-Continuation of delivery, supplemented by potential provision within the open call.
+Continuation and the provision of additional funding Community Capacity Building Programme Continuation of delivery, supplemented by potential provision within the open call.
 Community engagement and research team A dedicated community engagement team to shape regeneration activity, with dedicated communication officers within service areas.
 Continuation of delivery.
 Child Friendly City Continued support for the Child Friendly City programme Continuation of delivery.
 Community Activity and Volunteering A grant programme to support local projects, including projects to address the cost-of-living crisis.
 Includes support to establish capacity.
 Additional internal capacity for Cardiff Council and C3SC to support community development.
 An open call has been designed for year 2 and 3 of funding with a specific amount going to C3SC in order in order for them to administer to third sector organisation to work towards intervention within the communities and place programme.
-Growing Our Cultural Capital Community Events and Activities Supporting community activities and events through expansion of internal event team capacity.
+Growing Our Cultural Community Events and Activities Supporting community activities and event team capacity.
+Supporting community activities and events through expansion of internal event team capacity.
 Establishment of small grant schemes.
 Cardiff Music Strategy Delivering the Music Strategy, including supporting the signature event.
 Support for existing venues to become more sustainable through a grant scheme Continuation of delivery.